kachristensen/Current-Dnd-Campaigns/Session Notes/13 - Title - July 13th, 2025.md

 - Annica was being attacked by a werewolf outside.
 Hairless, secomortis plague.
 Jonas was running towards us, waving an arm and yelling at us to stop.
 	- Porto said there were at least 3 more werewolves.
 I told Jonas to focus on dealing with them first.
 Porto followed close behind me.
 - Jonas said he shouldn't come with us, due to stress of transformation.
 Lycanthropy, very hard to cure.
 His patients knew.
 They were triggered by hunger.
 Jonas is asking us to render them unconscious.
 They have killed already.
 - We found the 3 werewolves and I + Ria cc'd them all, we knocked them all out unconscious.
+They reverted back to human state, they're marked/scarred with the plague.
 -